-Or, alternatively the position the requirements as set out in the national technical rules National Technical Rules notified for this purpose.
+Or, alternatively the position set out in the national technical rules notified for this purpose.

 7.3.2.7.
-Provision of boarding aids and provision of assistance (point 4.4.3)
+Provision of boarding aids and provision of assistance (point clause 4.4.3)

 Specific Case Spain 'P'

 In the Spanish network, it is possible to operate trains with a design gauge narrower than the structure gauge considered for the installation of platforms (see Note).
 This situation might cause a wider horizontal gap between train and platform.
 Therefore, the Railway Undertaking and the Infrastructure Manager or Station Manager involved shall perform a shared risk management, in the following cases: